ictcodehub/ictstms/README.md

 - 🔒 **Critical Security Update**: Upgraded `react` and `react-dom` to version **19.2.1** to address CVE-2025-55182 (RCE vulnerability).
 - 🔒 Updated `@types/react` and `@types/react-dom` to match the new version.

+#### Fixed
+- 🐛 Fixed persistent grade notification bug where the modal appeared on every login.

 ### [2.0.0] - 2024-12-10

 #### Added